 We have Sample Level 1 exam questions on-line so that you can know what types of questions to expect for this exam.
-In addition, useful online mathematics review materials can be found at:
+In addition, useful online mathematics review materials can be found below:

 - Mira Costa Community College has a variety of practice problems; especially relevant for the Level 1 test are the Algebra Readiness and Elementary Algebra problems.

 - The University of Missouri at Columbia has an extensive list of math review questions and practice exams.
 The links below will be particularly useful for the Level 1 exam: